-With Thanksgiving safely behind us, the holiday season has officially kicked into high gear and to me nothing fills a home more with holiday spirit than a beautifully decorated tree.
-I believe that a tree at holiday time can be as unique as the home it is brightening, no matter if you’re putting up a Christmas tree, Chanukah bush or if you’re just looking to add some non-denominational cheer.
-This year I am trying out a few different looks – because, why not?
-I love the different effects you can achieve by simply changing out a couple bulbs and some mesh, adding some personalized touches or trying something completely different.
+With Thanksgiving safely behind us, the holiday season has officially kicked into high gear.
+To me, nothing fills a home more with holiday spirit than a beautifully decorated tree.
+I believe that a tree at holiday time can be as unique as the home it is brightening, no matter if you’re putting up a Christmas tree, Chanukah bush, or if you’re just looking to add some non-denominational cheer.
+This year, I am trying out a few different looks… because, why not?
+I love the different effects you can achieve by simply changing out a couple bulbs and some mesh, adding some personalized touches, or trying something completely different.

 First up, the classic gold tree!
 For this one I used gold mesh, silver and gold ornaments (more gold than silver), gold ribbon tied in bows and small hanging jars with LED tea lights – these add a subtle balance to your string lights.